puppetlabs/puppet-specifications/language/modus-operandi.md

 always directory based, an environment is represented by a directory having the name of that environment and with a defined structure.
 The setting `environmentpath` defines where these directories are.

-An Environment may have its own `envrionment.conf` file in its root directory with overrides of default settings that apply only to this environment.
+An Environment may have its own `environment.conf` file in its root directory with overrides of default settings that apply only to this environment.

 *TODO: Creation of the injector should be done (or at least be able to lazily get the injector)